Wild Bill Elliott: Early life

 Elliott was born Gordon Nance on a ranch near Pattonsburg, Missouri, the son of Leroy Whitfield Nance, a cattle broker, and his wife, Maude Myrtle Auldridge.

 The young Nance grew up within 20 miles of his birthplace; he spent most of his youth on a ranch near King City, Missouri.
 His father was a cattle rancher and commissioner buyer for the Kansas City stockyards.
 Riding and roping were part of Nance's upbringing.
 He won first place in a rodeo event in the 1920 American Royal livestock show.
-He briefly attended Rockhurst College, a Jesuit school in Kansas City, but soon left for California with hopes of becoming an actor.
+He briefly attended Rockhurst College, a Jesuit school in Kansas City, but soon left for California, hoping to become an actor.

 Career

 By 1925, he was getting occasional extra work in films.
 He took classes at the Pasadena Playhouse and appeared in a few stage roles there.
 By 1927, he had made his first Western, The Arizona Wildcat, playing his first featured role.
-Several co-starring roles followed, and he renamed himself Gordon Elliott, but as the studios made the transition to sound films, he slipped back into roles as an extra and bit parts, as in Broadway Scandals, in 1929.
+Several co-starring roles followed, and he renamed himself Gordon Elliott, but as the studios transitioned to sound films, he slipped back into roles as an extra and bit parts, as in Broadway Scandals in 1929.
 For the next eight years, he appeared in over 100 films for various studios, but almost always in unbilled parts as an extra.

-Elliott began to be noticed in some minor B Westerns, enough so that Columbia Pictures offered him the title role in a serial, The Great Adventures of Wild Bill Hickok (1938).
+Elliott began to be noticed in some minor B Westerns, enough that Columbia Pictures offered him the title role in a serial, The Great Adventures of Wild Bill Hickok (1938).
 The serial was so successful, and Elliott so personable, that Columbia promoted him to starring in his own series of Western features, replacing Columbia's number-two cowboy star, Robert "Tex" Allen.
 Henceforth, Gordon Elliott was known as Bill Elliott.
 Within two years, he was among the Motion Picture Heralds top-10 Western stars, where he would remain for the next 15 years.

 In 1943, Elliott signed with Republic Pictures, which cast him in a series of Westerns alongside George "Gabby" Hayes.
 The first of these, Calling Wild Bill Elliott, gave Elliott the name by which he would be best known and by which he would be billed almost exclusively for the rest of his career.